 TOP TIP - joining a choir is even easier if you join WITH a friend.

 It gives you someone to chat to on your first night (especially helpful if you’re a bit nervous).

 If you have a busy schedule and find it hard to get regular time with your pals then a choir is the perfect way to hang out every week and do something fun together!
 Heck, it’s cheaper than going out for a couple of cocktails!

-So there you have it!
-You're all ready to go and find the right choir for you! 🙌
+Now you're all ready to go and find the right choir for you! 🙌